hudson155/kairo/kairo-health-check/README.md

 ### Customizing health checks

-More likely, you're going to want to customize the readiness checks.
+You're probably going to want to customize the readiness checks.
 Implement the `HealthCheck` functional interface.
 Throw an exception to fail the check.